 The Company self-insures, up to certain limits, traditional risks including workers' compensation, comprehensive general liability, and auto liability.
 A provision for claims under this self-insured program, based on the Company's estimate of the aggregate liability for claims incurred, is revised and recorded annually.
 The estimate is derived from both internal and external sources including, but not limited to, the Company's independent actuary.
 The actuarial estimates are subject to uncertainty from various sources including, among others, changes in claim reporting patterns, claim settlement patterns, judicial decisions, legislation, and economic conditions.
-Although the Company believes that the actuarial estimates are reasonable, significant differences related to the items noted above could materially affect the Company's self-insurance obligations, future expense, and cash flow.
+Although the Company's self-insurance obligations, future expense, and cash flow.
 The Company is also self-insured up to certain limits for certain other insurable risks, primarily physical loss to property and business interruptions resulting from such loss lasting two days or more in duration.
 Insurance coverage is maintained for catastrophic property and casualty exposures as well as those risks required to be insured by law or contract.
-The Company is fully self-insured for certain other types of liabilities, including environmental, product recall, warranty, and patent infringement.
+The Company is fully self-insured to be insured by law or contract.
+The Company is fully self-insured to certain other infringement.